 *green*Equally important, it’s crafted with heavy-duty commercial-grade steel to protect your truck from any weighty materials you haul.
 It’s also powder coated to prevent rust damage.

-- It has a universal fit to most truck beds.
+- It has a universal fit for most truck beds.

 - This headache rack protects against large amounts of pressure.

 - It isn’t made to fit truck beds with soft bed covers.

 - Some customers complained they didn’t receive all the necessary hardware for installation.
 This was rare.

 - It is on the pricier side, but the cost is fair when you consider how good the quality is.